| OKSH(1) | General Commands Manual | OKSH(1) |

 default.
 Note that setting this option does not affect the current

-value of the PWD
+value of the PWD parameter; only the

-command changes
+cd command changes

-.
-See the cd
+PWD.
+See the cd and

-was set, the vi command-line mode would
+pwd commands above for more details.pipefailposixrestrictedshvivi-esccompletevi-show8vi-tabcompletevirawviraw was set, the vi command-line mode would

 let the tty(4) driver do the work

-until ESC (^[) was entered. ksh
+until ESC (^[) was entered. ksh is always in

 viraw mode.These options can also be used upon invocation of the shell.